devonfw-forge/python-data-driven-decisions/README.md

 ## Testing

 The code is being tested along the development of the project.
-This are the results of the last coverage:
+This is the result of the last coverage:

 ![image](https://github.com/devonfw-forge/python-data-driven-decisions/blob/main-data-sharks/image.png)